Christ My Song - 714

 the griefs which some so much depress,

-as if our r i g h t is happiness,
+as if our right were happiness,

 their nothingness we best can see